10 Best Weight Scales Reviewed

 Many scales are kept accurate through a process called calibration.
 A scale should always display an accurate measurement (i.e. if there is nothing on the scale, it should read zero).
 However, regular use and environmental factors can sometimes cause a scale to be inaccurate.
 Calibrating a scale, or adjusting it until it displays the correct metrics, is important to do on a regular basis.
 However, if calibrating a scale is a complicated process, users are not likely to follow through.

-Q: What are the advantages of having a high-tech scale instead of one that just tell me my weight?
+q: What are the advantages of having a high-tech scale instead of one that just tells me my weight?

 There are other metrics that high tech scales can measure, and the technology varies by brand.
 Consider your fitness and diet needs and goals to make sure you choose the best scale for you.

-Q: How much maintenance does this scale require?
+q: How much maintenance does one of these scales require?

 It is really important to track your weight and other body metrics to be able to see the progress you are making.
 Keeping track of body metrics also helps you determine if your fitness routine and diet continue to be effective, or if some tweaking is in order.